 What is Dean’s Space?

 Dean’s Space is shared, flexible space located on floors 2-4 in CGIS South that is available to members of the Division of Social Science for use on a short-term basis.
 The Dean of Social Science assigns space through an application process that prioritizes efficient use of the space for academic activities (teaching and/or research) that benefit from a CGIS location and cannot be accommodated elsewhere.
-CGIS Dean’s Space is a scarce resource, and, in order to allow for the greatest access to the space for all, space assignments will span from one month to no more than two years with no extensions.
+CGIS Dean’s Space is a scarce resource, and, in order to allow for the greatest access to the space for all, space assignments will span from one month to one year.
+Renewal requests for a second year will be considered, but no further extensions will be granted.

-- Applicants for Dean’s Space should ask only for the amount of space they truly need and for the amount of time that they need it.
+- Applicants for Dean’s Space should ask only for the amount of space they truly need and for the amount of time that they need it (no more than one year at a time).

 - Efficient use of Dean’s Space is utilization of the space at least 20 hours per week for the requested period.